 Monthly Household Expenses

-A practical monthly budget in Qatar typically shows clear differences between single residents and families: a single person spends about QAR 3,354 (excluding rent) while a family of four averages QAR 11,968 (excluding rent).
-You’ll use these figures to benchmark monthly household expenses and assess living expenses against your income.
-Utilities average QAR 383; transport is about QAR 620 per person.
-That leaves food, healthcare, schooling and discretionary spending to make up the remainder of average monthly expenses.
+A practical monthly budget in Qatar shows clear differences between single residents and families.
+A single person spends about QAR 3,300 (excluding rent) while a family of four averages QAR 12,000 (excluding rent).
+Use these figures to benchmark your own costs.
+Utilities average QAR 383; transport runs about QAR 620 per person.
+That leaves food, healthcare, schooling, and discretionary spending to fill the rest.

 These data-driven snapshots help you compare costs in Qatar to alternatives and plan budgets with precision.